NatPRoach/conduit/README.md

 A Conda recipe is coming ASAP, which should ease installation significantly.

 ### Running CONDUIT -
-CONDUIT requires as input reads clustered at the gene level.
-For this purpose we reccomend the use of RATTLE (https://github.com/comprna/RATTLE) gene level clustering, which outperforms minimizer based clustering per the RATTLE preprint (https://doi.org/10.1101/2020.02.08.939942).
+CONDUIT requires as input reads clustered at the gene level, with one gene level cluster per FASTA or FASTQ file located in the same directory.
+For this purpose we reccomend the use of [RATTLE](https://github.com/comprna/RATTLE) gene level clustering, which outperforms minimizer based clustering per the [RATTLE preprint](https://doi.org/10.1101/2020.02.08.939942).

 Therefore, if one has a dRNAseq fastq file `nano_reads.fastq`, first install and run RATTLE clustering:
 ```
 path/to/rattle/binary/rattle cluster -i path/to/nano_reads.fastq --rna --fastq -o path/to/gene/clusters/
 ```
-Following this, clusters must be extracted from the `clusters.out` binary file RATTLE produces.
-Because CONDUIT can in theory polish sufficiently accurate single read clusters, `-m` can be set as low as `1`, though higher `-m` values will result in more stringent and accurate final clusters.:
+RATTLE clustering outputs a binary file, `clusters.out`, summarizing the clusters extracted.
+At the moment, CONDUIT requires these clusters to be extracted from the `clusters.out` file RATTLE produces into one FASTQ or FASTA file per gene cluster, all located in the same directory.
+Because CONDUIT can in theory polish sufficiently accurate single read clusters, `-m` can be set as low as `1`, though higher `-m` values will result in more stringent and accurate final clusters (though `--stringent` mode should overcome this loss in stringency, and so we reccomend running with `-m 1` if running in `hybrid` `--stringent` mode):
 ```
 path/to/rattle/binary/rattle extract_clusters -i path/to/nano_reads.fastq -c path/to/gene/clusters/clusters.out --fastq -m 1 -o path/to/gene/clusters/
 ```